 In Brazil, healthcare is structured in a National Healthcare System, resulting in universal, free coverage for all permanent Brazilian residents.
 Currently operating around 7,191 Hospitals, of which 2,725 are provided by public institutions and 4,466 by private institution (Confederação Nacional de Saúde 2022).
-Despite the large number of hospitals, the average Hospital size is quite small.
+Despite the large number of hospitals, the average hospital size is quite small.
 The density of hospital beds is also quite low with 1.99 hospital beds per 1,000 inhabitants in 2022 (Confederação Nacional de Saúde 2022).
-Based on the minimum size of 100 inpatient beds to be considered in this project, 1,914 general and 432 specialized Brazilian hospitals qualified for further analysis.

 In addition to the peer recommendations, hospital quality metrics were used to calculate the overall score.
 The analyzed hospital quality metrics were published by the Brazilian national supplementary health agency (orig.
-Agência Nacional de Saúde Suplementar), http://www.ans.gov.br/planos-de-saude-e-operadoras/espaco-do-consumidor/qualidade-de-hospitais-clinicas-laboratorios-e-profissionais-de-saude.
+Agência Nacional de Saúde Suplementar), which is responsible for the health insurance sector in their country.
+For the analysis, participation in the Qualification Program for Health Service Providers (org.
+Programa de